EnduranceCode/android-playground/README.md

 #### Project Overview
 The goal of this project is to create a Score Keeper App which gives a user the ability to keep track of the score of two different teams/players playing a game/sport.
 The choosen sport for this app is [Taekwondo](https://en.wikipedia.org/wiki/Taekwondo).

+## Practice Sets

+### Practice Set: Object-Oriented Programming

+This Practice Set's code is stored in the branch [practiceSet-oop](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/practiceSet-oop).

+#### Practice Set Goal
+The goal of this Practice Set is to use object-oriented programming techniques to create a simple user profile that gives a basic introduction of a person.